 Forger vs Nomad: A Side-by-Side Comparison

-Next, we’ll see a side-by-side comparison of how the two apps fare in the aspect of development, features, cost, availability, and their functionalities.
+Next, we’ll see a side-by-side comparison of how the two apps fare regarding development, features, cost, availability, and functionalities.

 However, last summer, Nomad Sculpt came along with a bang!
-Its launch announced the fact that there are now two major players in the field.
+Its launch announced that there are now two major players in the field.
 But it looks like a rookie to the game.
-It got a whole lot easier for Forger when Maxon who owns Cinema 4D acquired Forger earlier this year.
+It got easier for Forger when Maxon, who owns Cinema 4D, acquired Forger earlier this year.
 That’s experience plus expertise for Forger.

 Cost and availability